skills/create-ai-powered-actions/.github/steps/2-step.md

 ### ⌨️ Activity: Build and Package Action

-Let's build and package the action for distribution.
+Now that you've verified your action works correctly when tested locally - let's build and package the action for distribution.

 1. Let's build your action by running: